THE FOOD ACADEMY TEAM

 Martin White, Behaviour Change

 About Martin >

 Food Academy has benefitted greatly from Martin’s advice on how to effectively incorporate behavioural change tools into all our programmes and on the scientific aspects of diabetes prevention.
-We are working together on a joint research proposal to evaluate our interventions on gestational diabetes patients.
+We also worked together on a research proposal to evaluate our behaviour change intervention on patients with gestational diabetes.